 The National Administration of Drugs, Foods, and Medical Devices, also known as Administración Nacional de Medicamentos, Alimentos y Tecnología Médica (ANMAT), is responsible for the oversight and regulation of the healthcare, pharmaceuticals, and food and beverage industries within Argentina.
 The site contains information on regulations, press releases, and publications as well as state agency and medical publications links.
 Some areas of the site are only available in Spanish.

-Assessing the Risks of Counterfeiting and Illicit Diversion for Health Care Products is a paper series published by the Center for Anti-Counterfeiting and Product Protection at Michigan State University.
+Assessing the Risks of Counterfeiting and Illicit Diversion for Health Care Products is a paper series published by the Center for Anti-Counterfeiting and Product Protection (A-CAPP) at Michigan State University.
 The paper addresses the threats of counterfeit products in the healthcare industry and how they affect businesses within the industry.
 Additionally, the report examines the global supply chain and counterfeit threats of pharmaceuticals.
 This resource opens in PDF.

 The Department of Health is responsible for the oversight and regulation of the healthcare industry in Australia.
 The site contains publications, information about the department's programs, and relevant information for both consumers and medical professionals.